andaley/homesoon/project-diary.md

 - wrote test for seed.py

 8/12
+- switch form submission from GET to POST
+- added sign in route
+- added sign in form (but formatting is messed up)

 TODO
-- switch form submission from GET to POST

 - distance is being calculated every time user clicks marker; need to fix
 - link distance to actual Google Maps directions